claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### \*All data classes implement Serializable

 ### Movement
+      represents the movement of an object that starts at a specified position and rotation, moves at constant velocity to a specified end position and rotation, then stops

       To view the Member Data and Methods in this class, please go to docs/Movement.html in the code repository

 ***

 ### Part
+      Defines a part and its attributes

       To view the Member Data and Methods in this class, please go to docs/Part.html

 ***

 ### GUIPart
+      Contains data and methods for drawing and animating a part

       To view the Member Data and Methods in this class, please go to docs/GUIPart.html

 ***